rosflight/rosflight_firmware/docs/developer-guide/code-architecture.md

 This includes mapping channels to their appropriate functions and reversing directions if necessary.

 ### Command Manager
-The command manager combines inputs from the RC and MAVLink modules to produce a control setpoint.
+The command manager combines inputs from the RC and comm manager modules to produce a control setpoint.
 Its main purpose is to handle the interaction between offboard commands and the RC safety pilot, as well as to enforce the failsafe command if the state manager reports failsafe mode.

 ### Controller